RedCrowConsulting/webStormHelp/README.md

  ```

 # Requested run configuration
 Latest chrome browser.
-I use
+I was using
 **WebStorm 2019.2.4**
     Build #WS-192.7142.35, built on October 28, 2019
     Licensed to WebStorm Evaluator